 This is a distressing but rare complication of diabetes.
 The condition is usually temporary but it may last for a few months.
 An optometrist can help to treat it while it has effect.
 Diabetes is not the only cause of double vision so it is best to have this checked by your optometrist if it occurs.

 Diabetics experience higher rates of ocular surface disease such as dry eye.
 Research shows that most cases of dry eye associated with diabetes are caused by insufficient production of tears due to "autonomic neuropathy" affecting the nerves that control the lacrimal gland.
 That is, the same process leading to diabetic peripheral neuropathy that causes symptoms like tingling or burning in the hands and feet, can also affect the nerves that normally sense dryness and produce moisture to keep the eyes well lubricated.
 See our dry eye page for more information here.

-Dry eye seen in a diabetic with the affected areas seen as a lighter green when viewed with fluorescein
+CAPTION: Dry eye seen in a diabetic with the affected areas seen as a lighter green when viewed with fluorescein

 We use a range of specialised equipment during a comprehensive diabetic health exam.
-This includes retinal photography to record and monitor subtle signs in the retina, examination using bio-microscopy to stereoscopically assess both the central and peripheral retina, and optical coherence tomography (OCT), a technology that can scan the retinal layers to look for swelling and other damage.
+This includes retinal photography to record and monitor subtle signs in the retina, examination using bio-microscopy to stereoscopically assess both the central and peripheral retina, and optical coherence tomography, a technology that can scan the retinal layers to look for swelling and other damage.
 Some of the additional tests necessary for a comprehensive diabetic retinal examination fall outside of what is covered by Medicare.
 Because of this there may be additional charges to cover the cost of the equipment and consumables.

 CAPTION: OCT scans showing swelling at the macula of a diabetic (left) compared to a normal macula in the patients other eye (right)